bva-shopify-discounts/32degrees/README.md

 ## Line Item Discount Campaign Templates

-Copy and paste as many of these into your `line_items/run/current_campaigns.rb` file where it says 'ADD CAMPAIGNS HERE'.
+Copy and paste as many of these as you like into your `line_items/run/current_campaigns.rb` file where it says 'ADD CAMPAIGNS HERE'.

 ***